SF-WDI-LABS/rails-guides-training/README.md

 1. Create a GitHub repo for your getting started project so it's easy to reference later.
 Make commits for each step of the tutorial.

 1. As you go through the tutorial, note what each file and command is for.
-Try answering the following questions:
+In your own works, answer the following questions about Rails directory structure and commands:
   * What are some things the terminal command `rails new blog` does?
   * What does the command `bundle` do?
   * What is `config/routes.rb` for?